youngker/apparmor-wiki/Apparmorbinarypolicy.md

 # Introduction

 In AppArmor 2.13, AppArmor moved from a [policy caching](Apparmorpolicycache) scheme to a binary policy scheme.
-The binary policy scheme is still a form of caching of text policy but the layout and semantics have changed allowing for improvements that where not possible under the old caching scheme.
+The binary policy scheme is still a form of caching some times of text policy but the layout and semantics have changed allowing for improvements that where not possible under the old caching scheme.
+Specifically

+- binary policy is assumed to exist at early kernel boot so the text policy does not need to be checked
+- binary policy exists for each kernel that is booted so there is no clearing of the "cache" when switching kernels
+- binary policy can be pre-shipped as immutable policy.
+With or without the corresponding text policy
+- binary policy can still be a cached build of locally modifiable text policy
+- binary policy allows for an overlay where for local updates again read-only images

+With these changes policy can be shipped using traditional packaging or read-only images, and the init system can load policy from early boot with out having to do text policy compiles or consistency checks.

+# Management of binary policy

+## Building of the binary policy cache

+### Traditional packaging

+### Read-only images

+### Read-only images without a kernel

+Generally it is recommended that policy be compiled at installation time,.
+For traditional packaging this means building on the host, but for read-only images that include a kernel this means building policy as packages are being installed and the image is being build.

 # Layout of binary policy